We live and breath retail. See how we

 statistics for a project?

 Note: This report summary is one or two months behind the current month as standard reporting practice.
 The content is indicative only and incomplete with certain data undisclosed.
-Subscribe to access this data or take out a free 30 day subscription trial now.
+Become a member to access this data or take out a free 30 day membership trial now.

-Retail Economics forecasts DIY & Gardening sales to grow by 00% YoY in 2021, reaching total sales of £11.4bn.
+Retail Economics forecasts DIY & Gardening sales to fall 00% YoY, with total sales amounting to £00.

-Take out a free 30 day trial subscription to read the full report >
+Take out a FREE 30 day membership trial to read the full report.

 We give you everything in one place

 You get a range of data sources, independent analysis and commentary all in a single report which allows you to develop a holistic understanding of the sector

 We cut through the noise

 Our use of wide-reaching data sources, trusted expertise and use of plain language helps you get to the crux of complex issues for better decision making

 Our reports include retail outlooks, underpinned by our proprietary forecasts allowing you to develop better, more data driven strategies